DiffusioNeRF: Regularizing Neural Radiance Fields with Denoising Diffusion Models: Method

 where we deviate from the original formulation by dividing through by the expected depth for the ray, which has the effect of increasing the strength of this regularizer for geometry that is close to the camera.

 We also encourage the weights to sum to unity, because in real scenes we always expect a ray to be absorbed fully by the scene geometry:

-In the few-view case, NeRFs frequently collapse to a degenerate solution in which each camera is ``covered up'' with a copy of the corresponding training image (``eye-patches'').
-To prevent this, we introduce a regularization approach in which the placement of density that is visible only from one frustum is penalized as
+In the few-view case, NeRFs frequently collapse to a degenerate solution in which each camera is fully or partially ``covered up'' with a copy of the corresponding training image.
+To prevent this, we introduce a regularization approach in which the placement of density that is contained in only one view frustum is penalized as

 where $n_i$ is the number of training view frustums in which the point along the ray $\mathbf{r}(t_i)$ is contained, so that only weights which lie in fewer than two training frustums are included in the sum.
-This reflects our prior that most of the scene should be visible from more than one of the training views.
+This reflects our prior that most of the scene should be within the frustum of more than one of the training views.

 Combining these geometric regularizers into a loss function already gives a very strong baseline,

 The $\lambda$ coefficients control the contributions of the regularizers.
 In our experiments we refer to this combination of losses as our ``geometric baseline''.